chunjie-sam-liu/chunjie-sam-liu.life/content/en/post/2018-09-11-shiny-deployment.md

 Edit `shiny-server.conf` with root rights with following code.

-Instruct Shiny Server to run applications as the user "shiny" run_as shiny; Define a server that listens on port port
+Instruct Shiny Server to run applications, as the user **shiny** run as shiny, And define a server that listens on port port

 ```
 server {